 Keyboard and focus support is important to allow users to navigate your app with a keyboard.
 This is imperative for users who are unable to physically use a mouse or touch screen, but also nice for power users who may find it faster to navigate parts of your app without lifting their hands from the keyboard.

 At a high level, keyboard navigation is broken up into tab stops, which may be navigated by pressing the Tab key to move to the next tab stop, and Shift + Tab to move to the previous tab stop.
 A tab stop may be an atomic component like a text field or button, or a composite component like a listbox, radio group, grid, or toolbar.
 Composite components behave as a single tab stop.
 Elements within a composite component are typically navigated with the arrow keys, while the Tab key continues to navigate to the next/previous tab stop.
-React Aria implements hooks for many of these composite components and handles all of the keyboard navigation behavior for elements inside them.
+React Aria implements many of these composite components and handles all of the keyboard navigation behavior for elements inside them.

 Overlay elements like dialogs, popovers, and menus have additional focus behavior to ensure that focus stays within them while they are open, and focus is restored back to the element that opened them when they are closed.
 In React Aria this is implemented by the FocusScope component.